-- 13.2.1 The predictive Agricultural Land Classification ('ALC') map shows the Site as mostly subgrade 3a with areas of Grade 2.
-A detailed ALC survey was carried out in April 2021, using the MAFF methodology.
+13.2.1 The predictive Agricultural Land Classification (ALC) map shows the Site as mostly subgrade 3a with areas of Grade 2.
+Grades 1, 2 and 3a are defined as best and most versatile (BMV) agricultural land.
+A detailed ALC survey was carried out in April 2021.
 This covered a slightly larger area than is now included within the Site.
 The detailed survey determined that approximately half of the area surveyed (122.3ha or 45.5% of the area) is classified as Subgrade 3a agricultural land.
 Approximately one-third (87.5ha or 32.6% of the area) is classified as Subgrade 3b agricultural land.
 There are smaller proportions of Grade 2 (36.7ha or 13.7% of the area) and Grade 4 (6.5ha or 2.4% of the area) agricultural land also present.
-The remainder of the land within the area is classified as non-agricultural uses, i.e., woodland, roads, buildings (7.2ha or 2.7% of the area) and land within the adopted highway of local roads for the Development's underground cabling connection to the National Grid Substation at Wylfa (8.6ha or 3.2% of the area). - 13.2.2 There are four farm businesses farming land within the Site.
+The remainder of the land within the area is classified as non-agricultural uses, i.e., woodland, roads, buildings (7.2ha or 2.7% of the area) and land within the adopted highway of local roads for the Development's underground cabling connection to the National Grid Substation at Wylfa (8.6ha or 3.2% of the area).
+There are four farm businesses farming land within the Site.

-13.3 Construction and Operational Phases
+13.3 Construction and Operational Phases Effects